Secure By Design

 From Commit to Deployment: An Example Workflow

-This approach ensures compliance while minimising security risks and supporting long-term software resilience.
+This approach ensures compliance while minimizing security risks and supporting long-term software resilience.

 Cryptographic Hashing and Signing for SBOM Integrity